 There is a structural industry wide decline in print advertising.
-We continue to organically grow new event and digital revenue streams, whilst continuing to provide print as part of a mix of products available to readers and customers.
+We continue to organically grow new event and digital revenue streams, whilst continuing to provide print as part of a mix of products available to readers and advertisers.
 The print advertising risk has been managed by virtue of this growth in non-print revenues.

-h) Increases in paper, postage, event venue or other third party costs i) Brexit j) Failure of information systems/security breach arising from a cyber security attack
+h) Increases in paper, postage, event venue or other third party costs

 Significant increases may have a material adverse effect on profitability if the group is unable to pass these onto its customers.
 This is mitigated as revenue is derived from many different revenue streams e.g. print, face to face and digital.
 There is no dependence on a single supplier.
+Paper costs in particular have increased significantly in 2022, though only represent approximately 1% of turnover.